progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--It’s important to note that these commits are listed in the opposite order than you normally see them using the `log` command.
 If you run a `log`, you see something like this:-->

-Vielleicht ist es Dir schon aufgefallen: die Commits werden genau in der umgekehrten Reihenfolge dargestellt, wie sie der `log` Befehl ausgegeben hätte.
+Vielleicht ist es Dir schon aufgefallen, die Commits werden genau in der umgekehrten Reihenfolge dargestellt, wie sie der `log` Befehl ausgegeben hätte.
 Wenn Du also den Befehl `log` ausführst, erhält man in etwa die folgende Ausgabe:

 	$ git log --pretty=format:"%h %s" HEAD~3..HEAD
 	a5f4a0d added cat-file